Chapter 1: Caltrans Construction Organization, Section 2: Public Relations

 1-205 Relations With the Public

-Another important part of public relations is courteously dealing with the people living or working near the project.
+Another important part of public relations is courteously interacting with the people living or working near the project.
 They are the ones most affected by construction operations.
-Under Title VI of the Civil Rights Act of 1964, as amended by Executive Order 12898, environmental justice is the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies.
-The following guidance on public outreach and stakeholder engagement will address Caltrans' mandated responsibility to assure that projects do not adversely affect communities.
+Title VI of the Civil Rights Act of 1964, supplemented by Executive Order 12898, addresses environmental justice as the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies.

 The necessity for residential relocations should be considered during constructability reviews and, if necessary, discussed at project development team meetings.
 Details for temporary relocations appear in Section 10.10.05.01, “Temporary Residential Lodging due to Nighttime Construction Work,” of the Right of Way Manual.